GhostwheeI/SteamLibraryUpdater/QUICKSTART.md

 C:\Program Files\SteamLibraryUpdater\Configure-SteamLibraryUpdater.ps1
 ```

+Note: The installer already auto-detects and adds installed games.
+Use the tool below to review or adjust the list.

 **Easy Options:**
 - Press **4** then **1** to auto-detect installed games (pick from a list)
 - Press **6** to automatically add ALL your installed Steam games at once